More Than a Tracker

 Leaderboards, Comparisons & What to Learn Next

-The social layer is what pushes tracking from useful to sticky.
-A leaderboard ranks players by difficulty points — not just trick count — so someone who's landed fewer but harder tricks can still compete.
+A leaderboard ranks players by difficulty points.
 Spider charts let you compare your strengths across different trick categories against friends, showing where you're strong and where you might want to branch out.

 The discovery side recommends tricks based on what you've already done.
 Tricks are organized by difficulty and can be filtered by grip type or skill tree, so if you're strong in one area but weak in another, TamaTracker surfaces what you'd probably want to try next.
 Each trick page includes details on how it's done, with links to video references.